Lip Reading For Deaf People: Does it Really Help?Published On

 Q. Why is lipreading difficult?

-Ans: Lipreading is difficult to do with normal speech because it is too quick.
+Ans: Lipreading is challenging to do with every day speech because it is too quick.
 There are a lot of speech movements that aren't visible.
 Many speech patterns resemble one another, causing confusion and mistrust.
 Even if they sound different, some words have the same appearance.

 Q. What is the difference between Speechreading and lipreading?